IrmaosNeto/.github/profile/README.md

 # Important Notice

-This project and its repositories are **INCOMPLETE** and halted until the maintainer resumes it.
+This fanproject and its repositories are **INCOMPLETE** and halted until the maintainer resumes it.